Life's Extremes: Democrat vs. Republican

 Researchers have long wondered if some people can't help but be an extreme left-winger or right-winger, based on innate biology.
 To an extent, studies of the brains of self-identified liberals and conservatives have yielded some consistent trends, Schreiber said.

 Two of these trends are that liberals tend to have more activity in parts of the brain known as the insula and anterior cingulate cortex.
 Among other functions, the two regions overlap to an extent by dealing with cognitive conflict, in the insula's case, while the anterior cingulate cortex helps in processing conflicting information.
-[10 Things You Didn't Know About the Brain]
+[When did Democrats and Republicans switch platforms?]

 Conservatives, on the other hand, have demonstrated more activity in the amygdala, known as the brain's "fear center."
 "If you see a snake or a picture of a snake, the amygdala will light up — it's a threat detector," said Iacoboni.

 A study of British subjects published in 2011 supported these past imaging studies with measurements of brain structure.
 The study showed that on average the amygdala is bigger in conservatives, likely indicating greater use of it in neurological processing.
 In contrast, liberals often possessed larger anterior cingulate cortexes.

 Altogether, these findings suggest liberals can more easily tolerate uncertainty, which might be reflected in their shades-of-gray policy positions.
 In the U.S., those typically include being pro-choice and lenient on illegal immigration.